takahirohonda/nodejs-lambda-serverless-boilerplate/README.md

 ## What can I do with this boilerplate

-1. Create Node.js lambda function with unit & integration tests (using mocha).
+1. Create Node.js lambda function with unit & integration tests (using [mocha](https://mochajs.org/)).
-2. Unit testing code coverage report (using istanbul).
+2. Unit testing code coverage report (using [istanbul](https://istanbul.js.org/)).
-3. Deployment with Serverless command.
+3. Deployment with Serverless command into different environments.
 4. Serverless configuration includes:
-  * Create API gateway with custom endpoint.
+    1. Create API gateway with custom endpoint.
-  * Run Lambda function in a specific VPC and a group of subnets.
+    2. Run Lambda function in a specific VPC and a group of subnets.
-  * Assign IAM Roles to the function.
+    3. Assign IAM Roles to the function.
-  * Create AWS resources that are associated with the function.
+    4. Create AWS resources that are associated with the function.

 ## (1) Serverless installation